mity/acutest/README.md

 ## License

-ACUTest is covered with MIT license, see the file `LICENSE.md` or beginning of `"acutest.h"` for its full text.
+Acutest is covered with MIT license, see the file `LICENSE.md` or beginning of `"acutest.h"` for its full text.